fogus/spiel/pyramidenspiel/carbonite-dice/README.markdown

 ![IceDice](http://www.looneylabs.com/sites/default/files/IceDice2.jpg)

-The differences in the rules between CarboniteDice and IceDice mostly revolve around what happens when you bomb out.
+The differences in the rules between CarboniteDice and IceDice mostly revolve around what happens when you're unable to match a colored pyramid or if you bomb out.

 ### Bombing out